pagopa-archive/io-api-testing/README.md

 yarn start
 ```

-You'll be propted with a required input in which you can specify the endpoint of the `io-backend` api to test (basepath must be included).
-Alternatively, you can specify such value in `IO_BACKEND_HOST` environament variable.
+You'll be propted with a required input in which you can specify reference for the environment to test.
+Every input item is overridable by passing its specific env variable:

+*  backend api host (`IO_BACKEND_HOST`) - hostname, including protocol and excluding trailing `/`
+*  backend api base path (`IO_BACKEND_BASEPATH`) - basepath, including leading `/` and excluding trailing `/`

 ## License
 Please refer to [IO license agreement](https://github.com/pagopa/io-app/blob/master/LICENSE).